Activation Steering with a Feedback Controller: Steering with a Feedback Controller

 \begin{restatable}[Steady-state error of P-control activation steering]{proposition}{PcontSse} P-control activation steering ensures input-to-state stability (ISS) for an appropriate range of $K_p$.
 However, there still exists a steady-state error due to the disturbance $\vw(k)$ to the state of the system.
 In the best case, when $\vw(k)$ converges to $\vw$, under a mild condition, the expected error, i.e., the difference-in-means, $\vr(k) = \bar{\ve}(k)$ eventually converges to a steady state $\bar{\ve}_{ss} \propto \vw$.
 Therefore, $\bar{\ve}_{ss} \neq 0$ if $\vw \neq 0$. \end{restatable}

-We further provide empirical evidence to validate Proposition~\ref{prop:p-cont-sse} in Figure~\ref{fig:scalar_errors_across_time_P_PI_PID} below.
-To archive this, we apply Sequential P-control activation steering (P Steering) on a randomly intitialized model with 150 layers deep, and pretrained Qwen2.5-3B-Instruct.
-We use $\langle \bar e(0),\,\bar e(t)\rangle$ as metric since it is a scalar measure of the energy retained along $\bar e(0)$.
-If this quantity fails to decay to zero, e.g., under noise, it indicates a persistent component of the initial error, i.e., an undesired dynamic (see Appendix~\ref{appx:ovs} for further explanation).
-It can be seen that, for both the randomly initialized and the pretrained models, the errors do not vanish completely.
-These results confirm that P-control activation steering ensures stability but admits a persistent steady-state error due to the disturbance.
+{ We further provide empirical validation of Proposition~\ref{prop:p-cont-sse} and illustrate the effect of integral and derivative terms (discussed in Section~\ref{subsec:roles-pi-pid}) in Fig.~\ref{fig:scalar_errors_across_time_P_PI_PID}.
+To achieve this, we apply Sequential P-control activation steering (P Steering) on a randomly initialized model with 150 layers deep, and pretrained Qwen2.5-3B-Instruct.
+We plot the scalar signal $\langle \bar e(0), \bar e(k)\rangle$ which measures how much of the mean error at layer $k$ remains aligned with the initial mean error (see Appendix~\ref{appx:ovs} for further explanation).
+A nonzero plateau of this quantity indicates a persistent component of the initial error (i.e., a steady-state error), whereas convergence to values near zero means that this component has been eliminated.

+In this light, the behaviour in Figure 3 matches the theoretical discussion: the P curve (blue) decays but clearly settles on a nonzero plateau, confirming that P-control is ISS but admits a steady-state error.
+The PI curve (red) crosses zero and, after the trasient, remains close to it, meaning that the integral action eliminates the steady-state offsets in $<e(0), e(k)>$; the large negative dip before convergence is the classical overshoot of PI control, which we discuss in the ``Limitations of PI control'' in Section~\ref{subsubsec:roles-pi} of our main text and analysis in Appendix~\ref{appx:ovs}.
+The PID curve (green) also settles near zero but with substantially reduced overshoot, showing that derivative action damps the PI transient while preserving its steady-state advantage.
+We analyze the overshoot reduction of PID control in Theorem~\ref{prop:PID-reduce-overshoot} in Section~\ref{subsubsec:roles-pid} of our main text and in Appendix~\ref{subsubsec:ovs-pid}.